 Having just returned from SQL PASS I thought I would blog a few highlights about the conference and some of the things I came across and am looking forward to.
 I went over to Seattle with two of my colleagues and we started with a little sight-seeing to get our body clocks back in sync and I would thoroughly recommend it.
-The jetlag from the UK gets to you for the first couple of days and you get to see things like this:
+T

 The Adatis SQLPass team: Myself, Neil Dobner, Tim Kent